Python-SIP/sip/sphinx/directives.rst

     %AutoPyName(remove_leading = *string*)

-This directive, a sub-directive of the :directive:`%Module` directive, is used to specify a rule for automatically providing Python names for classes, enums, functions, methods, variables and exceptions.
+This is a sub-directive of the :directive:`%Module` directive used to specify a rule for automatically providing Python names for classes, enums, functions, methods, variables and exceptions.
 The directive may be specified any number of times and each rule will be applied in turn.
 Rules will not be applied if an item has been given an explicit Python name.

 ``remove_leading`` is a string that will be removed from the beginning of any C++ or C name.